Save £25 on Amazon’s all-new Kindle with this Black Friday deal

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday Kindle deal 2021: Save 19% on Amazon’s all-new paperwhite ereader right now
+Kindle Black Friday deals 2021: Save 19% on Amazon’s all-new oasis and paperwhite ereaders right now

 Calling all bookworms: the online giant has slashed the price on one of its most popular reading devices

-Black Friday is almost here and it’s safe to say that the biggest shopping event of the year has not disappointed thus far.
+Black Friday is finally here and it’s safe to say that the biggest shopping event of the year has not disappointed thus far.

 With savings across tech, home appliances, beauty, fashion, toys and more, there’s no better time to snag a bargain.
 From Currys to Very, Boots and Asos, the sales see all our favourite retailers slashing their prices.